-If you're competing against a business who has been dominating Google for a while now, trying to outdo them is a waste of time.
+If you're competing against a business that has been dominating Google for a while now, trying to outdo them is a waste of time.
 Instead, focus on developing your own way of doing things and creating content that is 100 percent unique.

-Does that mean you should avoid answering the questions your target customer needs answered in your content?
+Does that mean you should avoid answering the questions your target customer needs answering in your content?
 No, absolutely not.
 It means you should answer them in an original way AND take chances by creating content outside of your niche.

 Just make sure to keep things compatible.
 For example, a financial services firm writing an article about "how to plan the ultimate around the world trip post-retirement" would work.
 However, the same business writing about productivity hacks wouldn't be brand consistent.